csesoc/csesoc.unsw.edu.au/README.md

 docker-compose down
 ```

-which kills your containers but keeps your iamges.
+which kills your containers but keeps your images.
 Be sure to use `docker-compose --help` for any additional help or other options.

 If the code has been changed, you need to rebuild your image.
 Due to the fact that we use a docker-compose.yml, please look at the service name you are looking to rebuild and run: